 In 2020 we celebrated the 50th anniversary of Earth Day.Earth Day

-Executive Director and Chief Librarian Marcellus Turner invites you to join him in a discussion about current and future Library services at a series of "Community Conversations."
-Everyone is invited to attend these conversations.
-Thank you for sharing your ideas for the future of The Seattle Public Library.Community Conversations
+Executive Director and Chief Librarian Tom Fay invites you to join the Library in a discussion about current and future Library services.Community Conversations

 Sharing Our Voices